HiddenGemsUSA/StartHere/README.md

 HiddenGemsUSA programming mentoship project, start here (onboarding)

 Welcome.
-We're looking to find an mentor young people to develop skills and/or careers in computer programming.
+We're looking to find and mentor young people to develop skills and/or careers in computer programming.

 ## What is a "Hidden Gem"?
 What is a "Hidden Gem"?